fpelliccioni/tempmd/english-details.md

 - **Consensus**: It includes source code considered to be Bitcoin Cash script consensus-critical.

-- **Database**: A high performance blockchain database based on LMDB.
-This is ideal for a high performance blockchain server as reads are significantly more frequent than writes and yet writes must proceed without delay.
+- **Database**: A high-performance blockchain database based on LMDB.
+This is ideal for a high-performance blockchain server as reads are significantly more frequent than writes, and yet writes must proceed without delay.
 The Blockchain module uses the database as its blockchain store.

 - **Blockchain**: It defines an API to access blockchain domain objects.